Giant427/Rjac/README.md

 # How to use it?

-First off you need to create a folder in `Workspace` and name it as `Rjac`.

 As I said it's pretty simple to use but not very small, basic example:

 ```lua